Lesson video

 I wonder if you got them right.

-The first word, we'll do my turn, your turn, determined, determined, that is an adjective which means driven or completely set on, like working extra hard to get what you want.
+That is an adjective which means driven or completely set on, like working extra hard to get what you want.

 You can see Plato looks determined to get that burger and he's gonna keep on running until he gets it.

-Grit is dedicated to Oz, maybe he's her assistant in this picture, he's taking down notes of everything she says, and I've just noticed that it looks like he's about to fall off the cliff.
+He's taking down notes for everything she says and I've just noticed that it looks like he's about to fall off the cliff.

 He's so dedicated to his job that he keeps writing and listening to Oz without looking at where he's going.

-Then the third picture, committed, committed.
+Then the third picture.

 That means you are completely loyal and dedicated, like a protestor fighting for a cause they believe in.

-Bearnice is clearly committed to the cause of protecting that tree.
+Bernice is clearly committed to the cause of protecting that tree.

 That's why she's strapped herself to it.